Educational Workshops

 Notes

-MEC is open 10 to 6.
+Notes: MEC is open 10 to 6.
 Be prepared to be on site for BOTH days.
+MEC has underground parking at this location.

 Cost: CWMT is giving us a reduced rate for this course because of who we are.
-As long as we get 10 participants they will charge us $225 (HST-included)/per person.
-Normally it is more like 285/person.
+As long as we get 10 participants they will charge us $226 (HST-included)/per person.
+Normally it is $288/person.

 Cancellation Policy